fspaolo/altimpy/altimpy/scripts/README.txt

 2. create XDMF for data/error/coord to visualize in ParaView [write_xdmf.py]

-[1] do not apply 'iterative' std to ICESat (and perhaps to any sat)
+[1] do not apply 'iterative' std to any satellite!